 The Psalmist, aware that he’s cleaving to the dust, cries out to God for help, for life.
 (Ps 119:25) He evidently finds himself in distress, in an unpleasant way, admitting, or perhaps even desiring, a type of death.

 Perhaps it’s a longing to escape cruelty, injustice and suffering (Job 3:20-22); perhaps it reflects a numbness, a disorientation, a lostness, an inability to relish God’s power, wisdom, beauty and life (Eph 2:1-3), a desire for this shallow, empty world, a fawning over its trinkets, illusions and titillations.
-(1Jn 2:15-16)
+(1Jn 2:15-16) Perhaps it’s nothing more than being distracted from the continual presence of God, failing to cleave to Jehovah.

 As ugly as it is, whatever it is, he’s declaring his ways and state before us all exactly as he finds himself to be (Ps 119:26); in knowing God hears the honest, vulerable cry of humility there’s hope.
 As God enables his understanding he knows he’ll be renewed and restored to bubble over with wonder in the workings of God.
 (Ps 119:27)